LDonn32/pands-weekly-tasks/README.md

 ```

 While number !=1: stops when the number becomes 1, it actually doesn't add it in the sequence, it's the end of the Collatz chain.
-I need to include 1 manually and I do this by using the Append() Method
+I need to include 1 manually and I do this by using the Append() Method.

 ```
-    # Add 1 to the sequence as the loop ends when number becomes 1
+    # Add 1 to the sequence as the loop ends when number becomes 1.
     sequence.append(1)
 ```

 I used the join() method  to convert a list of numbers into a string with spaces between them.

 ```
-    # Output the sequence as a space-separated string
+    # Output the sequence as a space-separated string.
     print(" ".join(map(str, sequence)))
 ```